 You need to check if a possibly unique mobile app idea features already patent by another party.
 For this reason, a detailed study is needed on every associated app idea that is either pending or marketed.
 Your state or country will have an operational database where this data is preserved and accessed.

 Moreover, you can analyze through the IPC Catchword Index of WIPO that contains data related to different international patents.
 This way you can understand how to patent a mobile app idea.

-Basic Steps to Follow to Patent a Mobile App Idea
+Basic Steps to Follow to Patent an App Idea

 Here’s the basic steps you should follow to understand how to patent an app idea.